 Casualties suffered during the second day of fighting exceeded the frightful numbers of the first day.
 The best estimates are that Union losses exceeded 10,000 soldiers (killed, wounded, and missing), and the Confederacy lost 6,800 men.
 The shocking number of soldiers killed on the field that day probably exceeded 2,600.
 Considered separately, the second day of the Battle of Gettysburg ranks as the tenth bloodiest engagement of the Civil War in terms of casualties.

 After considering his options that night, Lee planned a three-pronged offensive for the next day.
-Major General J. E. B. Stuart’s cavalry would strike the Union rear while Ewell’s Corps would attack Meade’s left flank in conjunction with a major assault against the right-center of the Federal line by Longstreet’s Corps.
+Major General J. E. B. Stuart’s cavalry would strike the Union rear; Ewell’s Corps would attack Meade’s left flank; and Longstreet’s Corps would launch a major assault against the right-center of the federal lines.

 July 3 — Pickett’s Charge

 Before daylight on July 3, 1863, Lee rode to Longstreet’s headquarters on the south end of the Confederate lines to share his plans.
-When Lee arrived, Longstreet informed him that, “I have had my scouts out all night, and I find that you still have an excellent opportunity to move around to the right of Meade’s army and maneuver him into attacking us.”
+When Lee arrived, Longstreet informed him, “I have had my scouts out all night, and I find that you still have an excellent opportunity to move around to the right of Meade’s army and maneuver him into attacking us.”
 Irritated that Longstreet was still lobbying to avoid a major engagement on grounds of Meade’s choosing, Lee pointed toward Cemetery Ridge and curtly replied, “The enemy is there, and I am going to strike him.”

 On the backside of the Union lines, Stuart’s cavalry assault was also unsuccessful.
 Federal troopers from Brigadier General David McMurtrie Gregg’s 2nd Division and Brigadier General George Armstrong Custer’s Brigade engaged Stuart’s horsemen at a site now known as the East Cavalry Field.
 Although neither side scored a conclusive victory, the Federal troopers prevented Stuart from threatening the rear of Meade’s lines during Pickett’s Charge.

 Lee spent July 4, 1863, preparing for a counterattack that never materialized.
 By the end of the third day, both armies were badly mauled.
-Meade apparently saw little to be gained by reversing roles and sending his battered army against the remains of Lee’s forces entrenched along Seminary Ridge.
+Meade saw little to be gained by reversing roles and sending his battered army against the remains of Lee’s forces entrenched along Seminary Ridge.
 As rains descended on the battlefield that afternoon, Lee began withdrawing his army, concluding the bloodiest battle of the Civil War.
 For the next few weeks, Meade cautiously pursued Lee’s army as it retreated into Virginia.
-Following encounters at the Battle of Williamsport (July 6–16, 1863), the Battle of Boonsboro (July 8, 1863), and the Battle of Manassas Gap (July 23, 1863), Meade was unable to prevent Lee’s escape and called off the chase, much to the dismay of President Lincoln.
+Following encounters at the Battle of Williamsport (July 6–16, 1863), the Battle of Boonsboro (July 8, 1863), and the Battle of Manassas Gap (July 23, 1863), Meade could not prevent Lee’s escape and called off the chase, much to the dismay of President Lincoln.

 Each of the three days of fighting at Gettysburg rank in the top fifteen deadliest battles of the Civil War.
-Combined, they constitute the bloodiest engagement of the conflict.
-The savage struggle cost the Army of the Potomac 23,055 casualties (killed, wounded, or missing)—over one man out of every four who participated in the engagement.
+Combined, they make up the bloodiest engagement of the conflict.
+The savage struggle cost the Army of the Potomac 23,055 casualties (killed, wounded, or missing)—over one man out of every four who took part in the engagement.
 The Army of Northern Virginia reported losses totaling 20,451, but their returns are questionable; their actual casualties may have been nearer to 28,000—over thirty-seven percent of their force.
 Of the combined 40,000 to 50,000 casualties, 7,058 were battlefield fatalities (3,155 Union, 3,903 Confederate).
 Another 33,264 were wounded (14,529 Union, 18,735 Confederate) and an additional 10,790 were missing or captured (5,365 Union, 5,425 Confederate).

 For the next few weeks, Union doctors treated thousands of wounded men from both armies who were packed into churches, barns, and private homes in and around Gettysburg.
 Primarily for health reasons, Union burial details quickly interred the bodies of soldiers from both armies left on the battlefields in mass graves.
-A few months later, the remains of over 3,500 fallen Federal soldiers were exhumed and reinterred in individual graves in the newly created Soldiers’ National Cemetery on Cemetery Hill.
+A few months later, workers exhumed the remains of over 3,500 fallen Union soldiers and re-interred them in individual graves in the newly created Soldiers’ National Cemetery on Cemetery Hill.
 On November 19, 1863, President Lincoln dedicated the burial site by delivering his historic Gettysburg Address.

-Today, the Gettysburg National Military Park is one of the most visited sites operated by the National
+Today, the Gettysburg National Military Park is one of the most visited sites operated by the National Park Service.